Yann39/self-hosted/README.md

 > [!NOTE]
 > Services that will be only accessible from the local network or through VPN do **not** need to have a subdomain defined at this level.
 > We will use Pi-Hole's **local DNS records** for that.
 See [Pi-Hole configuration](#pi-hole).

+However, while the VPN stuff is fully functional and to be able to do the configuration easily from your client machine, you may want to temporarily add the following subdomains (also remove the IP whitelisting middleware in the corresponding service configuration), else you will be blocked by IP whitelisting :

+- `wireguard-ui.example.com` : To configure the WireGuard VPN and create clients
+- `portainer.example.com` : To manage Docker containers (start/stop, check logs, etc.)
+- `pihole.example.com` : To configure the local DNS

 ## Port forwarding